xsf/xmpp.org/content/blog/newsletter/2025-01-05-newsletter.md

 - [Monal](https://monal-im.org/) has released versions [6.4.7](https://github.com/monal-im/Monal/releases/tag/Build_iOS_1003) and [6.4.8](https://github.com/monal-im/Monal/releases/tag/Build_iOS_1012) for iOS an macOS.
 - [Monocles Chat 2.0.3](https://codeberg.org/monocles/monocles_chat/releases/tag/CodebergRelease-v2.0.3) has been released for Android.
 This version brings fixes, extensions, UI improvements and more.
 - [Cheogram](https://cheogram.com/) has released version [2.17.2-3 ](https://git.sr.ht/~singpolyma/cheogram-android/refs/2.17.2-3) for Android.
 Now you can use direct share, hide media, extensions, and more.
-- [Kaidan](https://www.kaidan.im/) has released version [0.10.0](https://www.kaidan.im/2024/12/09/kaidan-0.10.0/) with so many features that just can't be summarized in one sentence!.
+- [Kaidan](https://www.kaidan.im/) has released version [0.10.0](https://www.kaidan.im/2024/12/09/kaidan-0.10.0/) with so many features that just can't be summarized in one sentence!
 There is a complete list of changes on the [changelog section](https://www.kaidan.im/2024/12/09/kaidan-0.10.0/#changelog) and a [technical overview of all currently supported features](https://xmpp.org/software/kaidan/) for you to check out!
 Version [0.10.1](https://www.kaidan.im/2024/12/14/kaidan-0.10.1/) was released a few days later with some bugfixes.

 {{< figure src="/images/newsletter/2025-01-05/kaidan_0_10.png" caption="Kaidan IM 0.10 horizontal view screenshot" >}}